The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Simulation

-Gas cooling at low temperatures is regulated by metal abundance as in \citet{eris11}, as well as SPH hydrodynamics that includes both thermal and metal diffusion as described in \citet{shen10} and \citet{governato15} (thermal and metal diffusion coefficients set to 0.3, see \citet{Tremmel17,Tremmel19} for an in-depth discussion).
-Star formation and associated feedback from supernovae are crucial processes that require sub-grid models in cosmological simulations like {\sc Romulus25}.
-Following \citet{Stinson06}, star formation (SF) is regulated with parameters that encode SF efficiency in dense gas, couple SN energy to the ISM, and specify the physical conditions required for SF.
-These parameters were calibrated using several dozen zoom-in simulations of dwarf to Milky Way mass galaxies \citep{Tremmel17} and are as follows:
+Gas cooling at low temperatures is regulated by metal abundance as in \citet{eris11}, as well as SPHs that include both thermal and metal diffusion as described in \citet{shen10} and \citet{governato15} (thermal and metal diffusion coefficients set to 0.3, see \citet{Tremmel17,Tremmel19} for an in-depth discussion).
+SF and associated feedback from SNe are crucial processes that require subgrid models in cosmological simulations like {\sc Romulus25}.
+Following \citet{Stinson06}, SF is regulated with parameters that encode SF efficiency in dense gas, couple SN energy to the interstellar medium (ISM), and specify the physical conditions required for SF.
+These parameters were calibrated using several dozen zoom-in simulations of dwarf to Milky Way-mass galaxies \citep{Tremmel17} and are as follows.